va3c/va3c.github.io/readme.md

 vA3C Read Me
 ===

-View AEC Building Models in 3D on any Web Browser using the Three.js library
+Mission: View AEC building models in 3D with any web browser using the Three.js library

-Links of Note
+Links of Note relating to the Hackathon

 * http://core.thorntontomasetti.com/aec-technology-hackathon-2014-project-cq/
 * http://core.thorntontomasetti.com/va3crecap/